The EOSC Early Adopter Programme is now OPEN.

-- Gain insight into user needs and EOSC use cases.
+- To gain insight into digital needs of researchers and their use cases;

-- Foster a culture of co-operation between researchers and EOSC providers.
+- To foster a culture of co-operation between researchers and some of the EOSC service service providers (namely EOSC-hub, OpenAIRE, OCRE, and GÉANT).

-- Foster confidence in the capability and capacity of the EOSC.
+- To foster confidence in the capability and capacity that will be provided via the EOSC.

 The ultimate goal of the programme is to gain insight into researchers’ needs and with their participation drive the future developments of the EOSC.